AmiranIV/Provisioned-Kubernetes-Object-Detection/README.md

 * Cluster Addons Installation: I implemented a solution for automatically updating ECR credentials in the cluster and installed the EBS CSI driver for managing EBS volumes.
 Additionally, I deployed the Kubernetes Dashboard and configured token-based access for security.

 * Object Detection Service Deployment: With the cluster up and running, I deployed the Object Detection Service.
-This involved creating a GitHub repo for source code management, storing Docker images in ECR, and crafting YAML manifests for the polybot and yolo5 microservices.
+This involved creating a GitHub repo for source code management, storing Docker images in DockerHub, and crafting YAML manifests for the polybot and yolo5 microservices.
 Key considerations were liveness and readiness probes, resource management, autoscaling based on CPU utilization, and graceful service termination.

 * Telegram Integration: I integrated the service with Telegram using an Nginx ingress controller and set up a subdomain with a self-signed TLS certificate for secure communication.